-OK, you may now wonder: What was the Bonte's theory origin?
+OK, you may now wonder: What would be the Bonte's theory origin?

-I've found it while reading a Docavia Book on the Avion Bernard company which developed some very advanced aircrafts for their times, even an absolute world speed record breaker in 1924.
+I've found it while reading a Docavia Book on the Avion Bernard company which developed some very advanced aircrafts for their times, even an absolute World Air Speed record breaker in 1924.

-None of these aircraft were issued into production because that company was only a system to wash money or funds...
+None of these aircrafts were issued into production because that company was only a system to wash money or funds...